Proxima-Ch2426/PLANA/README.md

 # P.L.A.N.A.
 (Proxi's Launchers And Aircraft)
 A KSP part mod for various launch vehicles, whether it be conceptual, retired, active, or in development.

+### Remove the RO configs folder if you are experiencing issues with part configs

 <img src="https://i.imgur.com/JPoAfiP.png" width="700" >

 # Mods that are...